-“Beaching” is a term that describes the slow release of cremated remains into the ocean by digging channels in the sand close to the ocean edge, filling these channels with the ashes of your loved one, and then slowly watching as they are absorbed by the ebb and flow of the water.
-This can often be conducted as the sun sets, making it a very beautiful and tranquil method to disperse ashes and hold a reflective memorial service on a beach of your choosing.
+“Beaching” is a term that describes the slow release of cremated remains into the ocean by digging channels in the sand close to the ocean edge, filling these channels with the ashes of your loved one, and then slowly watching as the ebb and flow of the water absorbs them.

 Art from Ashes – Glass-blown jewelry, vases & sun catchers

 This seems yet another novel, yet quite artistic, way to do something to immortalize your loved one with their ashes.
-A small amount of cremated remains can be used and handcrafted into the blown glass during the creation of a unique piece of glass art.
+A small amount of cremated remains can be used and handcrafted into the blown glass while creating a unique piece of glass art.
 The finished piece is then hand-inscribed with a memorial message.

-Prices start from around $150, depending on what size and type of glass artifact you chose.
-The process usually takes about 3-5 weeks, again depending on the workloads of artists and the type of remembrance artifact you select.
+Prices start from around $150, depending on what size and type of glass artifact you choose.
+The process usually takes about 3-5 weeks, depending on the artists’ workloads and the type of remembrance artifact you select.

 Memorial Body Inking – ‘Ashes to ashes, Dust to…Tattoo’!

-Although the medical profession has their concerns, stating that putting a ‘foreign’ substance into the body can cause either rejection or infection, some tattooists claim they have been performing this safely for years.
+Although the medical profession has its concerns, stating that putting a ‘foreign’ substance into the body can cause either rejection or infection, some tattooists claim they have been performing this safely for years.

 Niche and Quirky Options for Ash Scattering

-As the cremation rate in the U.S. continues to grow, and as we are all seeking unique and personalized alternatives to commemorate our lost loved ones, many new and often quirky, cremated remains industries are emerging.
+As the cremation rate in the U.S. continues to grow, and as we seek unique and personalized alternatives to commemorate our lost loved ones, many new and often quirky cremated remains industries are emerging.

 “And Vinyly”……..Live on from beyond the Groove!

-And Vinyly can press the ashes into a record made from your own voice, or a favorite track of your choice, and they even offer ‘Rest In Vinyl (RIV) artwork to create a sleeve that immortalizes you.
+Vinyly can press the ashes into a record made from your own voice or a favorite track of your choice, and they even offer ‘Rest In Vinyl (RIV) artwork to create a sleeve that immortalizes you.

-Their basic package starts at just over $3,000 and includes 30 ash-infused vinyl discs with standard artwork.
+Their basic package is just over $3,000 and includes 30 ash-infused vinyl discs with standard artwork.

 “Never forget a face!”